dkriegner/xrayutilities/README.md

 - numpy (version >= 1.8)
 - lmfit (optional)
 - matplotlib (optional)

+When building from source you also might need:

+- python dev headers
+- setuptools
 - unittest2 (optional - only if you want to run the tests)
 - sphinx (optional - only when you want to build the documentation)
 - numpydoc (optional - only when you want to build the documentation)